PlayeRom/flightgear-addon-which-runway/README.md

 Controls:

-1. **Use preferred airport runways** checkbox – this will be enabled by default to use information from `rwyuse.xml`.
+1. **Use the preferred runways at the airport** checkbox – this will be enabled by default to use information from `rwyuse.xml` in current tab.
 However, you can always uncheck this option, which means disabling the `rwyuse.xml` file, and then the runways will be presented simply by the highest headwind.
+If you want to globally disable the use of preferred runways, go to the "Which runway" -> "Settings..." menu.
 2. **Aircraft type** combobox – schedules for specific aircraft types are created in the `rwyuse.xml` file.
 Therefore, first make sure you have the correct aircraft type set:
     1. `Commercial` – airliners,
     2. `General Aviation`,